CrazyTeeka/MacUSB/README.md

 # MacUSB
-Make a bootable USB flash drive for installing MacOS on PC
+Bootable USB flash drive for installing MacOS on a Hackintosh